IBM-Db2-Developer/Movie-Explorer-Code-Pattern/README.md

 docker run -itd --name movie_db2 --privileged=true -p 50000:50000 -e LICENSE=accept -e DB2INST1_PASSWORD=filmdb2pwd -e DBNAME=MOVIES -v /root/movieappdb:/database ibmcom/db2
 ```

+Be careful when running this container — it takes a few minutes for Db2 to really get started.
+We will use it in step 6 (setting up the database), which is a few minutes away, so it will have started by then.
+However, if you need to restart this container, or deploy a new instance of it, keep in mind that you should wait around 3-4 minutes for Db2 to start internally before you run commands against it.
+Running commands prematurely can put your database in an intermediate state that's hard to recover from.

 Then, we can deploy Db2 REST.
 The following command will:

 - Create a container called `db2rest`.